-If the above criteria is not met by the time prom tickets are sold, students and parents should be aware that they will not be permitted to attend.
-Clearly any exceptional circumstances will be taken into consideration on a case by case basis.
+If the above criteria are not met by the time prom tickets are sold, students and parents/guardians should be aware that they will not be permitted to attend.
+Clearly any exceptional circumstances will be taken into consideration on a case-by-case basis.